Doctors fear cancer patients missing out on correct care

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Up to half of cancer patients in England and Wales are not receiving the correct treatment for their form of the disease, according to a body of senior doctors.
+Up to half of patients for some cancers in England and Wales are not receiving the correct treatment for their form of the disease, according to a body of senior doctors

 The National Cancer Audit Collaborating Centre (NatCan), which audits care across nine major cancer types, told the BBC prostate, kidney and colon cancers were the worst affected with large variations in care between hospitals.